-In this guide, you’ll find everything you need to know about how to island hop around the Cyclades in Greece.
+In this guide, you’ll find everything you need to know about how to island hop around the Cyclades in Greece in 2024.
 Includes descriptions of the islands, ferry routes and travel tips.

 The Cyclades are a large group of popular islands in Greece, and it’s common to visit a few of them on the same trip.
 I’ve been to almost all of them now, some of them several times!